pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 {{< commit add-Ticket-sprite >}}

-Add those lines to your code, and try to predict what will happen when you build it.
-Then click `BUILD` and see whether you were right.
+Add those lines to your code, and try to predict what will happen when you run your program.
+Then click the green flag and see if you were right.

 ## Show all ticket types